Yelena Dembo: Family background

 Dembo was born on December 8, 1983, in Penza, Russia.
-She first began to read when she was two-and-a-half years old and at the age of three years and nine months, played for the first time in a chess tournament among boys under twelve, enabling her to become a rated chess-player.
+She first began to read when she was two and a half years old and at the age of three years and nine months, played for the first time in a chess tournament among boys under twelve, enabling her to become a rated chess-player.

 Dembo's mother Nadezhda Fokina is a USSR Master of Sports in chess, a linguist, chess journalist and trainer.
 In the past she won gold and silver medals in the USSR Chess Championships and was Russian Champion at 'Under 20' level in 1967.
 She also played for Israel at the 1992 Chess Olympiad in Manila, Philippines.
 Dembo's father is a professional pianist, who graduated from Leningrad Academy of Music, but is also a chess trainer, journalist and psychologist.
 He has been her trainer ever since she was three years old.

-At seven years of age, her family emigrated to Israel and the young Dembo was Israeli girls' champion five times, including once in the 'Under 20' category.
+When she was seven years old her family emigrated to Israel.
+She was Israeli girls' champion five times, including once in the 'Under 20' category.